 Another major reason that increasing visits might not be producing more sales in the expected volumes can be the result of targeting the wrong search terms.

 We all know that good content plays an important part in building your brand, gaining a good online reputation and ultimately increasing sales.
 And part of a good content marketing strategy is to educate, inform and entertain – and not to be overly promotional about products and services every time a blog post, article, video or podcast is published.

-But… if a content marketing stratgey is not properly targeted the result can sometimes be a website and social media network that is a popular source of information with plenty of readers and good interaction – but that in itself won’t sell products or services.
+But… if a content marketing strategy is not properly targeted the result can sometimes be a website and social media network that is a popular source of information with plenty of readers and good interaction – but that in itself won’t sell products or services.
 It can simply result in a low conversion rate.